zilishen/documentation/content/ngf/how-to/traffic-security/integrating-cert-manager.md

 docs: DOCS-1425
 ---

-Learn how to issue and mange certificates using Let's Encrypt and cert-manager.
+Learn how to issue and manage certificates using Let's Encrypt and cert-manager.

 ## Overview